yurez91/js_calendar-table-DOM/README.md

-# Base template for Gulp

-Template to start from before starting frontend projects.
+# Calendar table

 ## Task

-You need to create a function that generates calendar for a given pair (year, month).
+Create a function that generates a calendar for a given pair (year, month).
 The calendar must be a table with `thead` and `tbody`, where day it's `TD`.